pulibrary/pul_library_drupal/sites/all/modules/webform_addmore/README.txt

 Usage
 -------------
-After enabling the module, configure two or more webform fieldsets to use Add More.
-To change the Add more button label, edit the Form settings Advanced settings.
+After enabling the module, configure a webform fieldset to use Add More, by ticking the relevant setting on the component configuration form.

 Download